hpcc-systems/HPCC-Platform/devdoc/Metrics.rst

     component config based on value

 metrics.sinks.type
     The type for the sink.
-The type defines how to find the sink in order to load it.
-The value is used as follows:

-    1. Name of the shared object library to load, which may include a full path, otherwise standard library path searching for the OS is used.
-    2. As part of a standard hpcc lib name in "libhpccmetrics_<type>"
+The type is subsituted into the following pattern to determine the lib to load: libhpccmetrics<type><shared_object_extension>

 metrics.sinks.settings
     A set of key/value pairs that passed to the sink when initialized.
 It should contain information